glenn-mcguinness/STAT545_participation/README.md

-# STAT 545 Exploration CONFLICT
+# STAT 545A Participation Directory
-This repo is part of a STAT 545 exercise to explore GitHub and markdown.
+This repository contains the in-class activities for STAT 545A.
+Each classes activity is put in a directory titled "cm###" where "###" is the number of the class.